 No immigration checks are needed if you only have testing or treatment for coronavirus.

 How to get healthcare

-If you're not sure how to get the help you need, use the checklist below to guide you.
+If you're not sure how to get the help you need, use this checklist to guide you.

 - Call NHS 111 if you urgently need medical help or advice but it's not a life-threatening situation.
 You can also call NHS 111 if you're not sure which NHS service you need.

 - Call 999 if someone is seriously ill or injured and their life is at risk.